up42/docs/source/getting-started/core-concepts.rst

 Jobs
 ----

-A job is an instance of a workflow.
-They are reated from the following data:
+A job is an instance of a workflow but also includes the following data:

 * A query which determines how data should be filtered
 * Parameters that the processing blocks use at runtime